AllStarLink/ASL3-Manual/docs/adv-topics/conftmpl.md

 ## `/etc/asterisk/simpleusb.conf` and `/etc/asterisk/usbradio.conf`

 The `/etc/asterisk/simpleusb.conf` and `/etc/asterisk/usbradio.conf` files have also adopted a templated configuration.
-Again, the template for a node is named `[node-main]`.Every node tagged with `(node-main)` inherits all the template settings.
+Again, the template for a node is named `[node-main]`.
+Every node tagged with `(node-main)` inherits all the template settings.
 Settings changed in the node-specific stanza will override the same settings in the `[node-main]` template.

 ## `/etc/asterisk/gps.conf`
 The `/etc/asterisk/gps.conf` file has also adopted a templated configuration.
 The template for a node is named `[general]`.
 Every node tagged with `(general)` inherits all the template settings.
 Template settings are overwritten by nodes with `(general)` attached.